pestphp/docs/filtering-tests.md

 <a name="exclude-group"></a>
 ### `--exclude-group`

-Sometimes, instead of using the `--group` option, you can use the `--exclude-group` option to exclude specific groups from being executed.
+The `--exclude-group` option may be used to exclude specific test groups from being executed.

 ```bash
 ./vendor/bin/pest --group=integration,browser